The Molly Maguires (film): Plot

 By now James and Mary are in love.
 They go for a picnic and discuss morality.

 Frazier and his wife are murdered in their bed by police (the "peelers") in a revenge attack.
-At the funeral the priest shows little sympathy.
-Dougherty is arrested for killing the superintendent of the Shenandoah (John W. Jones), but this is a ploy to bring the real killers forward.
-As old Mr Raines gets the last rites the priest calls Kehoe to discuss the whole affair.
-At Mr Raines' wake the Mollys meet in a back room.
-The wake party break into the company store and steal a suit for Mr Raines to be buried in.
-But Kehoe then gets carried away and starts stealing more things.
+At the funeral, the priest shows little sympathy.
+Dougherty is arrested for killing the superintendent of the Shenandoah, but this is a ploy to bring the real killers forward.
+As old Mr. Raines gets the last rites, the priest calls Kehoe to discuss the whole affair.
+At Mr. Raines' wake the Mollys meet in a back room.
+The wake party break into the company store and steal a suit for Mr. Raines to be buried in, but Kehoe then gets carried away and starts stealing more things.
 He is distracted when James starts destroying bottles of alcohol with a shovel.
 They decide to set the store on fire.

 Kehoe and McAndrew are caught red-handed as they break into the explosives store at the pit and find that it is full of police.

 Only at the trial do they discover James' true identity.
 Mary watches in shock.
 Kehoe, McAndrew and Dougherty are sentenced to death.
-Mary explains she could cope with him as a murderer but not as a traitor.
+Mary explains she could cope with him as a murderer, but not as a traitor.

 Awaiting execution, Kehoe is visited in the death cell by James.
 They have a quiet and civilised conversation.
 Kehoe sees that James seeks absolution.
 He suddenly loses his temper and attacks James.
 He is rescued by the warders.
 He tells his one-time ally that no punishment short of hell can redeem his treachery.
-Detective McParland retorts that, in that case, "See you in hell."
+Detective McParlan retorts that, in that case, "See you in hell."